-What are the smallest particles that make up all of the matter in the universe?
-How do these particles interact with each other to create everything that we see?
-These are the basic questions that concern the field of particle physics (also known as high energy physics).
-By studying these questions we develop the ability to explain and understand the way that the universe was created and how it is evolving.
+What are the most fundamental particles that make up the matter we see all around us?
+How do these particles interact with each other to create everything we know?
+These are the questions driving the field of high energy particle physics.
+By studying the answers to these questions we can gain insight and understanding into the creation and continual evolution of the universe.

-Please explore the rest of our web site for more information about the particle theories, experiments and activites being developed at the University of Kansas.
+Please explore the rest of our website for further information on particle physics theories and experiments being developed at the University of Kansas.